JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ```

-Then i tested that the MySQL database data can be accessed over the Internet via the PHP Interpreter.
+Then I tested that the MySQL database data can be accessed over the Internet via the PHP Interpreter.
 Successfully retrieved the data over the Internet via a web browser.
 ![Access-DataBase](./images/accesssqlviabrowser.PNG)